Zarr core specification (version 3.0)#

 Introduction#

-In particular, we highlight the following areas motivating the development of this specification.
+We highlight the following areas motivating the development of this specification.

 Extensibility#